 The 3 of Swords in Love and Relationships

 “Uh-oh”.
 That’s usually the reaction I get when I see this card in a relationship reading.
+It’s never fun to be the messenger of such news.
 The very best possible interpretation of this sorrowful card is a forced temporary separation.
-Perhaps he’s been stationed abroad.

 But usually, it just means rejection, separation, loss and utter hopelessness.
 You don’t just feel that you are being unfairly treated – you are being unfairly treated.
 You have to find a way of changing the balance in your favour.
 Or you have to when you have stopped crying.

 For recently single people, this card usually indicates that now is not a good time to start dating again.
-Much healing is needed first.
+Closure and healing are needed first.

 There is no intimacy indicated when this card shows up.
-Instead, count on spending lots of time on your own but strive to make the most of it by doing some serious (Saturn) reflection about what your core relationship (Libra) values are and how to ensure you embody them.
+Instead, count on spending lots of time on your own.
+Strive to make the most of your alone time by doing some serious (Saturn) reflection about what your core relationship values (Libra) are and how to ensure that you embody them.